Jay-mo/FSND_Fyyur_App/projects/02_trivia_api/starter/backend/README.md

 POST '/quizzes'
 - General
     - This endpoints gets the question to the play the quiz.
-    - The post request takes category and previous question parameters
+    - The post request takes quiz category and previous question parameters
     - returns a random quesion within the category given but not part of the previous questions already given
 - Sample: ``` curl -X POST '192.168.128.202:5000/quizzes' -H 'Content-Type: application/json' -d '{
     "previous_questions": [],